simon-hans/CEDARS/README.md

 <img src="GitHub Schema 2 A new color.png" alt="alt text" width="500"/>

 Sentences with keywords or concepts of interest are presented to the end user one at a time and in chronological order.
 The user assesses each sentence, determining whether or not a clinical event is being reported.
 The whole note or report drawn from the EHR is available for review in the GUI.
-If no event is declared in the sentence, CEDARS presents the next sentence for the same patient.
+If no event is declared in the sentence, CEDARS presents the next sentence for the same patient (#1).
 If an event date is entered, CEDARS moves to the next unreviewed sentence before the event date.
-If there are no sentences left to review before the event, the GUI moves to the next patient and so forth, until all selected sentences have been reviewed.
+If there are no sentences left to review before the event, the GUI moves to the next patient (#2) and the process is repeated with the following record (#3 and #4), until all selected sentences have been reviewed.

 In order for CEDARS to be sufficiently sensitive and not miss and unacceptable number of clinical events, the keyword/concept search query must be well thought and exhaustive.
 The performance of CEDARS will vary by medical area, since the extent of medical lexicon will vary substantially across areas of interest.